expresspigeon/blog/src/content/kb/contacts/contact-lists.md

 You can open the 'Contact List Properties' page in two ways.

-The easiest one is just to click 'Properties' button for a specific list on the 'Contacts' page:
+The first and easiest option is simply to click the 'Properties' button for a specific list on the 'Contacts' page:

 ![](images/contacts/list_properties_1.png)